senaite/senaite.core/src/senaite/core/tests/doctests/API.rst

     >>> api.get_icon(object)
     Traceback (most recent call last):
     [...]
-    APIError: <type 'object'> is not supported.
+    APIError: No type info for <type 'object'>

+The function can also be used to simplyh retrieve the url:

     >>> api.get_icon(client, html_tag=False)
     'http://nohost/plone/senaite_theme/icon/client'